Casing the Operational Data for NextEra Energy Inc. (NEE): 1.01 billion in Cash

 NEE, for example, trades right now with a beta of 0.20.
 The rest of the market is normalized to a beta score of 1.0, which means NEE is less volatile than the average stock.
 By the same token, NEE should be seen as somewhat less risky for market participants than the average stock.

-We would also note that NEE has posted average daily volatility over the past two weeks of 30.32%, or -4.36% more than it has scored on the same measure over the past hundred days.
+We would also note that NEE has posted average daily volatility over the past two weeks of 20.51%, or 5.63% less than it has scored on the same measure over the past hundred days.

 The Fundamentals in Focus